PauloYo/PauloYo/README.md

 - 🔭 Information Systems student at IFES, Espírito Santo, Brazil.
 - 👯 Looking to collaborate on **any** project where I could be interesting or helpful in some way!
-- ⚡ Fun fact: Well, besides what I've shown on my "learning tree," these were only my main abilities.
-I'm very curious about the technology field, so anything that shows up on my radar, I'm willing to learn and improve at!
+- ⚡ Fun fact: I'm very curious!
+The field of technology is huge, and whatever appears on my radar, is another opportunity to learn and improve myself!
-- 🎭 My hobbies
-  - 🎮 Gaming!
-  - 🎵 Music!
-  - 🦸 Geek culture!
-  - 🏐 Volleyball!
-  - 🧩 Rubik's cube!
-  - ♟️ Chess!
-  - 🎨 Drawing!
-  - 🍔 Hamburgers!
+- 🎭 Hobbies: gaming, music, geek culture, volleyball, Rubik's cube, chess, drawing, and hamburgers!

 ## 🚀 Skills